laysakura/trie-rs/README.md

 Older versions may also work but are not tested or guaranteed.

-### Earlier Verion Supports
+### Earlier Rust Verion Supports

-If support for Rust prior to 1.56.0 is required, `trie-rs` 0.3.0 supports Rust 1.33.0 and later.
+If support for Rust prior to 1.56.0 is required, trie-rs 0.2.0 supports Rust 1.33.0 and later.

 ## Contributing